 It sounds a bit easier than it really is though.
 Don’t think you can just take a sledge hammer to the wall you no longer want.
 There’s some safety precautions, of course, and some serious issues you need to consider before doing it:

 - First, is it a load bearing wall?
 There is a difference in manufactured homes and stick-built homes when it comes to load bearing walls so definitely, definitely do your homework!
-Typically, the marriage wall (in double wides) and the exterior walls in single wides are your only load-bearing walls.
+Typically, the marriage wall and exterior walls in double wides and the exterior walls in single wides are load-bearing walls.
 You can still modify a load-bearing wall but it will need to be re-engineered with headers and load bearing horizontal studs (joists).
-I won’t get into all that here but if you have questions just comment below and I’ll point you in the right direction.
+It’s expensive and complex.

 - Second, are there wires or pipes in the wall?
 If so, you can still remove/modify the wall, you just need to re-route them.
 I won’t get into all that either.

 Let’s start from the beginning: The owner wanted to update their 1978 double wide.
 At first, they painted the wall that separated the kitchen and living room but didn’t like it (See, it happens to all of us!
 Don’t let a wrong color discourage you though, keep at it and you’ll find the perfect option.
 I promise!)

 Here’s the home (above) and below is the painted wall and original dining room built-ins.
 The owner painted it back to the original white and began thinking up a way to get the look and style they wanted.

 Freshly painted wall and original dining room built-ins.

 They painted the wall back to the original white.

 After trying a new color and deciding it wasn’t for them, they decided to cut a window or pass-thru out of the wall that would allow a new hood to become a feature and give the home an eat-in breakfast bar.
 The cabinetry, counter top range and wall oven was on the other side of that wall so all that had to be removed first.
 All the work was worth it though!